SciXTracer/scixtracer/README.md

 - When developing data science workflow, it is a pain to write dedicated code to interact with data storage
-- When deploying a data science workflow is is a pain to re-write the data processing script to match the infrastruction IOs
+- When deploying a data science workflows, it is a pain to re-write the data processing script to match the infrastructure IOs
-- Ensuring traceability (FAIR principles) of data and results is an extra-work like adding metadata generation in the analysis script
+- Ensuring traceability (FAIR principles), of data and results is extra-work like adding metadata generation in the analysis script

-SciXTracer tends to encapsulate storage, deployment and traceability into a unique API.
+SciXTracer tends to encapsulate storage, deployment, and traceability into a unique API.
 One code for all AI platforms

 ## Functionalities